-The 18th century Constitution contained few direct limits on the states, but, in the wake of a bloody Civil War fought over slavery, the American people fundamentally altered our federal system, adding to the Constitution universal guarantees of substantive fundamental rights and equal protection of the laws, and, in later amendments as well, protections for the right of citizens to vote, a right that this Court has recognized is "preservative of all rights."
+The eighteenth-century Constitution contained few direct limits on the states, but, in the wake of a bloody Civil War fought over slavery, the American people fundamentally altered our federal system, adding to the Constitution universal guarantees of substantive fundamental rights and equal protection of the laws, and, in later amendments, protections for the right of citizens to vote-a right that this Court has recognized is "preservative of all rights."
 Yick Wo v.
-Hopkins, 118 U.S. 356, 370 (1886); McCutcheon v.
-Fed.
-Election Comm'n, 134 S. Ct.
-1434, 1440-41 (2014) ("There is no right more basic in our democracy than the right to participate in electing our political leaders.").
+Hopkins, 118 U.S. 356, 370 (1886); McCutcheon, 572 U.S. at 191 ("There is no right more basic in our democracy than the right to participate in electing our political leaders.").
 Significantly, these amendments prohibit more than outright denials of the right to vote, because "the right of suffrage can be denied by a debasement or dilution of the weight of a citizen's vote just as effectively as by wholly prohibiting the free exercise of the franchise."
 Reynolds v.
 Sims, 377 U.S. 533, 555 (1964).
-Efforts by the government to subordinate persons on account of their political affiliation cannot be squared with the Fourteenth Amendment's universal guarantee of the equal protection of the laws.